 Another month has rolled along and that means its time for another Peanut Butter Bash recipe.
 Because its the hight of pumpkin season there was no other ingredient we could use.
-Lets talk about this Peanut Butter Pumpkin Fruity Breakfast Bake.
-Its rich and creamy, packed full of blackberries, dried cranberries, sultanas and has a lovely crunch from the added pumpkin seeds.
+Let’s talk about this Peanut Butter Pumpkin Fruity Breakfast Bake.
+It’s rich and creamy, packed full of blackberries, dried cranberries, sultanas and has a lovely crunch from the added pumpkin seeds.
 This dish makes a lovely breakfast or brunch treat for a lazy weekend.

 Its been a really long time since I shared a breakfast bake like this on this blog.
 My last one was Easy Overnight Cream Cheese French Toast Bake back in July 2015!
 It was a lovely recipe but I came under a bit of fire from some readers about the fact it wasn’t a very healthy recipe.
 It was the first time I had come under attack like that, so I stopped sharing breakfast bakes.

-When it came to make a recipe for this bash I thought pumpkin and peanut butter would pair perfectly in a breakfast bake.
+When it came to making a recipe for this bash I thought pumpkin and peanut butter would pair perfectly in a breakfast bake.
 But not wanting to come under fire again, I really want to make something clear.
-This is not a health food, yes there may be some healthy aspects to it like the fruit, the pumpkin and seeds but that still does not make this a health food.
+This is not a portion of health food, yes there may be some healthy aspects to it like the fruit, the pumpkin and seeds but that still does not make this a health food.
 This is a dish to be enjoyed on occasion during a lazy weekend.
 Or for a birthday, or a bank holiday weekend.
 Feel free to enjoy it every morning but as stated this is not a health food!!!

 So What Do We Have?

 This peanut butter pumpkin fruity breakfast bake has a custard style base.
 Its a mix of peanut butter…… naturally.
 Pumpkin…….. of course, milk, cream cheese, sweet spices, vanilla, coconut sugar and eggs.
-Then we have the add ins.
+Then we have the add-ins.
 Bread, blackberries, dried cranberries, sultanas and pumpkin seeds.
 And a sprinkling of oats on top.
 All these lovely ingredients create a wonderfully sweet, crunchy, fruity breakfast treat.
 Emphasis on the word treat 🙄😘😂

-The fridge does a lot of the work here.
+The fridge does a lot of work here.
 You prep the dish the night before, leave it in the fridge so the bread fully soaks up the custard then you bake it up in the morning.
 Perfect!

 Peanut Butter Pumpkin Fruity Breakfast Bake